 sending a new penalty using the original noncooperation date; and

-documenting in TWIST Counselor Notes to show the date that the penalty was originally sent and the date that the reject code was received.
+documenting in WorkInTexas.com to show the date that the penalty was originally sent and the date that the reject code was received.

 B-405: SNAP E&T Activities in Service Tracking

-All SNAP E&T activities must be entered into TWIST.
-The daily hours of participation for each SNAP E&T activity must also be entered into TWIST.
+All SNAP E&T activities must be entered into WorkInTexas.com.
+The daily hours of participation for each SNAP E&T activity must also be entered into WorkInTexas.com.
 Only actual hours of participation can be reported.

-TWIST service code 39–Unsubsidized Employment can be used only to:

-indicate that an ABAWD is employed less than 20 hours per week (if the ABAWD is employed less than 20 hours, the ABAWD also must be participating in another SNAP E&T activity to increase the total number of hours of participation to 30);

-indicate that a SNAP recipient who is part of the SNAP E&T General Population is employed fewer than 30 hours per week (the SNAP E&T General Population also must be participating in another SNAP E&T activity to increase the total number of hours of participation to 30);

-report that an ABAWD has obtained part-time employment of 20 hours after he or she has successfully participated in SNAP E&T activities.
-All services and the SNAP E&T Program Detail must be closed once the 20 hours of unsubsidized employment is reported unless the ABAWD wishes to voluntarily participate; or

-report that a SNAP recipient (ABAWD or SNAP E&T General Population) has obtained full-time employment after he or she has successfully participated in SNAP E&T activities.

-TWIST service code 39–Unsubsidized Employment must not be used to report full-time employment that was obtained prior to the initial SNAP E&T appointment.

-ABAWDs who are not employed at least 20 hours per week, or who are not meeting the work requirement through participation in WIOA or Trade services, will appear on the SNAP E&T History tab as Work Code 3 (Mandatory/Not working).
-The ABAWD’s Secondary SIG Code is displayed as C (ABAWD not meeting work requirement).

 Within two weeks of an ABAWD’s initial participation, Boards must ensure that Workforce Solutions Office staff notifies HHSC indicating the ABAWD is participating in SNAP E&T services.
 Once HHSC receives the notice, HHSC will change the ABAWD’s Secondary SIG Code C to a SIG Code D.

-B-406: Job Retention Services and Support Services in TWIST
+B-406: Job Retention Services and Support Services in WorkInTexas.com

 Boards must be aware that: